Mrso736/Seduction/Chapters/3-Conversations.md

 ___Asking Their Name:___
-The next step is to ask for their name.
+After initiating a conversation, you can now ask for their name.
 Like Dale Carnegie said, "A person's name is to them the sweetest sound in any language" their name is more interesting to them than all the other names on earth put together.

-Remember that name and call it easily, and you will have paid a subtle but very effective complement.
+Make it a point to remember and use their name effortlessly throughout your interaction.
+This not only shows respect but also acknowledges that you see their unique identity.

 &nbsp;